 You are here

 Over the last two decades, NDI has worked with citizen election monitoring organizations and political parties to observe five presidential elections (2001, 2008, 2011, 2015 by-election, and 2016) and parliamentary by-elections.
-NDI partnered with the Foundation for Democratic Process (FODEP) and the Christian Churches Monitoring Group (CCMG) to conduct parallel vote tabulations (PVTs) for the 2008, 2011, 2015 and 2016 electoral cycles.
+NDI partnered with the Foundation for Democratic Process (FODEP) and the Christian Churches Monitoring Group (CCMG) to conduct parallel vote tabulations (PVTs) for the 2008, 2011, 2015, 2016, and 2021 electoral cycles.
 NDI also helped local partners organize nationwide civic and voter education activities; monitor the voter registration process; undertake public opinion research; and build the capacity of political parties to better reflect and respond to citizen policy priorities.
+Most recently, NDI provided technical and financial assistance to CCMG ahead of the 2021 general elections to conduct domestic observation of pre-election processes such as voter registration and campaigning and to conduct a PVT on election day.
+Additionally, with support from the UK Foreign, Commonwealth and Development Office (FCDO), NDI supported the Zambia Federation of Disability Organizations (ZAFOD) to conduct a thematic observation of the 2021 elections focusing on the accessibility of electoral processes for persons with disabilities (PWDs).

 News and Publications